 We drive in glittering sunlight toward the horse show.
-Philip spots Ebenezer’s Used Tires and plasters himself to the car window, begging me to stop so we can “check out some of those chromies.”
+My husband spots Ebenezer’s Used Tires and plasters himself to the car window, begging me to stop so we can “check out some of those chromies.”
 Ebenezer’s array of XXL chrome wheels leans on the chain-link fence.
-I cruise by, while Philip salivates at the receding display.
+I cruise by, while my husband salivates at the receding display.

 “Baby, that’s a blog entry waiting to happen!” he informs me.
-Meaning his blog, Turtle Garage, about all things car- and motorcycle-related, a topic on which he has savant-level knowledge and kid-in-candy-store enthusiasm.
+Meaning his blog, about all things car- and motorcycle-related, a topic on which he has savant-level knowledge and kid-in-candy-store enthusiasm.

 * * *

 When we enter the barns, he takes a breath and says, “I love the smell of horses so much.”
 We’re the same in this way: being around horses never gets old.
 All through the stabling aisles, people groom and saddle, polish silver, wrap legs, pick manure.
 Spurs jingle on boots.
 Horses snort and nicker, slosh water buckets, tear hay from hanging nets.
 Some doze on their feet or lie curled in the shavings; this horse show’s the hardest they’ve probably ever worked.